boazbk/crypto/lec_13_handshake.md

 * **Infrastructure/setup assumptions:** What kind of setup can Alice and Bob rely upon?
 For example in the TLS protocol, typically Alice is a website and Bob is user; Using the infrastructure of certificate authorities, Bob has a trusted way to obtain Alice's _public signature key_, while Alice doesn't know anything about Bob.
 But there are many other variants as well.
 Alice and Bob could share a (low entropy) _password_.
 One of them might have some hardware token, or they might have a secure out of band channel (e.g., text messages) to transmit a short amount of information.
 There are even variants where the parties authenticate by something they _know_, with one recent example being the notion of _witness encryption_ (Garg, Gentry, Sahai, and Waters) where one can encrypt information in a "digital time capsule" to be opened by anyone who, for example, finds a proof of the Riemann hypothesis.

 * **Adversary access:** What kind of attacks do we need to protect against.
 The simplest setting is a _passive_ eavesdropping adversary (often called "Eve") but we sometimes consider an _active person-in-the-middle_ attacks (sometimes called "Mallory").
 We sometimes consider notions of _graceful recovery_.
 For example, if the adversary manages to hack into one of the parties then it can clearly read their communications from that time onwards, but we would want their past communication to be protected (a notion known as _forward secrecy_).
 If we rely on trusted infrastructure such as certificate authorities, we could ask what happens if the adversary breaks into those.
 Sometimes we rely on the security of several entities or secrets, and we want to consider adversaries that control _some_ but not _all_ of them, a notion known as _threshold cryptography_.
+While we typically assume that information is either fully secret or fully public, we sometimes want to model _side channel attacks_ where the adversary can learn _partial information_ about the secret, this is known as _leakage-resistant cryptography_.

 * **Interaction:** Do Alice and Bob get to interact and relay several messages back and forth or is it a "one shot" protocol?
 You may think that this is merely a question about efficiency but it turns out to be crucial for some applications.
 Sometimes Alice and Bob might not be two parties separated in space but the same party separated in time.
 That is, Alice wishes to send a message to her future self by storing an encrypted and authenticated version of it on some media.
 In this case, absent a time machine, back and forth interaction between the two parties is obviously impossible.